Workbench-tools/docker-symfony/README.md

 Install by running `./install.sh {/var/www/application-name}`.
 If you will be asked for permissions run `sudo bash install.sh {/var/www/application-name}` instead.

-This will install micro service based application if you want website use `--web` option `./install.sh {/var/www/application-name} --web`.
+This will install micro service based application.
+If you want website use `--web` option `./install.sh {/var/www/application-name} --web`.
 For more information use `--help` option.

 CD into application folder `cd /var/www/application-name`